EUDAT-B2STAGE/http-api/docs/preparation.md

 # do some other database checks
 ```

-Also referr to the [admin chapter](admin.md) to access the database with a web interface.
+Also you can refer to the [admin chapter](admin.md) to access the database with a web interface.